brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

       end
     end

-Which makes it clearer to the reader, especially if the blocks become large, what we are and aren't going to use.
+This makes it clearer to the reader, especially if the blocks become large, what the program does and does not use.

-Finally, it is an error, caught at runtime, to pass a value that isn't of the type inside the `cases`.
-And, you don't have to provide all the variants, and you can provide them in whatever order you want.
-If you want to have a catch-all, you can use `else`.
+Finally, it is an error, caught at runtime, to pass a value that isn't of the type inside the `cases`, or if a branch isn't defined for the variant that's passed to `cases`.
+If you want to have a catch-all, you can use `else` to create a branch that will run if no others match.
 For example:

     check:
-      0 is cases(List) empty:
+      result =  cases(List) empty:
         | link(first, _) => first
         | else => 0
       end
+      result is 0
     end

-It is an error to not match any branch.

 ## Annotations